Populating data for Lens Datatable

 Keys:

-: The value or array of values used for filtering.
+value: The value or array of values used for filtering.

-You can nest conditions by including another filter object inside conditions
+You can nest conditions by including another filter object inside conditions.

 This allows filters to be as expressive as needed while staying consistent.